 1. Services are specifically deployed to be discoverable in the first place (for example, services send “announcement” messages during startup to a discovery agent, or they are deployed with the special “discovery” endpoints - see examples here).
 Even though this approach might have some value under certain conditions, it would not be really an auto-discovery because those services that are not deployed in a special “discoverable” way, will not be discovered at all.
 That’s why this approach is not discussed in this article from most of the practical use case scenario perspective.

-2. Agents embedded in application servers search for deployed services using some search criteria (for example, Microsoft WCF services hosted in IIS server can be initially discovered by searching for all available .svc files deployed with IIS service).
+2. Agents embedded in application servers search for deployed services using some search criteria.

 Over the years the concept of automated service discovery faded away simply because in today’s state of technologies the auto-discovery mechanism (even if it existed) would highly depend on the specific technology used to develop and deploy services.
 For example, Java SOAP services can be discovered only by knowing specific deployment mechanism(s) offered by specific Java Web Services vendor, while Microsoft SOAP services can be discovered only by knowing how Microsoft services are deployed.